matterhorn-chat/matterhorn/PRACTICES.md

     shouldn't be used).

-  * Modules with more than a few exports should have an explicit export list to help us identify dead code.
+  * Modules with more than a few exports should have an explicit export list to help us identify dead code and capture API usage expectations.

 Branching
 ---------

  * The `master` branch should be stable enough to be release-ready at all times.
-This promise helps us be agile in the event of a need to do an unplanned release.
+This promise helps us be agile in the event of a need to do an unplanned release and it ensures that users who clone the repository will get a working build by default.

  * The `develop` branch is where development occurs.